-I teach workshops several times a year.
-Email me at adair. email@example.com if interested, I’ll paste in a typical workshop announcement:
+I used to teach workshops several times a year, now doing the occasional smaller more intime writing groups. .
+Email me at adair. firstname.lastname@example.org if interested.
+I’ll paste in a typical workshop announcement:

 THE winter 2016 MEMOIR* WORKSHOP

 Saturdays January 9 to April 9 11-3 pm

 This workout, I mean workshop, is mainly for those at work on a full-length book, either a memoir or a novel, but we will also talk about essay, so you’re welcome if you’re working on those.
 By the end of the workshop, you will have made considerable progress, in establishing the voice for your book, the sequence of events (arc), and piling up good pages.